MIRNEsAA/Homework_MH/readme.md

 				Image_1.TestSuite_Execution

-1. Optional; Expand the Test Cases structure, where all the test suites are stored and select the test case you want to execute
+1. Optional; Expand the Test Cases structure, where all the test cases are stored and select the test case you want to execute
 2. Expand the Test Suites structure, where all the test suites are stored and select the test suite you want to execute
 3. There is already Test Case added into Test Suite
 4. Expand list of offered Browsers
-5. Choose the browser for executing the test suite
+5. Choose the Browser for executing the Test Case or Suite
 6. Result/Report